 Forecasting was conducted using XSAM according to the method described in the Stock Annex and by Aanes (2016c).
 WGWIDE 2016 decided to use the point estimates from this forecast as basis for the advice.
 In short, the forecast is made by applying the point estimates of the stock status as input to set TAC, then based on the TAC a stochastic forecast was performed to determine levels of precision in the forecast.
 Table 4.8.1.1 lists the point estimates of the starting values for the forecast.
 The input stock numbers-at-age 2 and older were taken from the final assessment.
-As Fleet 4 was not conducted in 2020, i.e. no observation of age 2, the number-at-age 2 from the final assessment is equal to the median stochastic recruitment base on the years 1988-2019.
-The catch weight-at-age, used in the forecast, is the average of the observed catch weights over the last 3 years (2017 - 2019).
+The catch weight-at-age, used in the forecast, is the average of the observed catch weights over the last 3 years (2018-2020).

-For the weight-at-age in the stock, the values for 2020 were obtained from the commercial fisheries in the wintering areas in January.
-For the years 2021 and 2022 the average of the last 3 years (2018 -2020) was used.
+For the weight-at-age in the stock, the values for 2021 were obtained from the commercial fisheries in the wintering areas in January.
+For the years 2022 and 2023 the average of the last 3 years (2019-2021) was used.